Psalm 7: In Protestant revivalism

 A takeoff on this imagery used by the book by Brian Zahnd is Sinners in the hands of a loving God.

 The arrow imagery will occur 15 times in Psalms, of God, of His enemies and even of children of blessed people.

 Catholicism

 Around 530, St. Benedict of Nursia choose this psalm for the Tuesday office of Prime.
 According to the rule of St. Benedict, it was the first of three psalms.
 This tradition is still respected in a number of monasteries.

 In the Liturgy of the Hours, Psalm 7 is recited during the Office of Midday on Mondays in the first week of the four weekly cycle of liturgical prayers.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the first day of the month.

 Musical settings

 Heinrich Schütz wrote a setting of a paraphrase of Psalm 7 in German, "Auf dich trau ich, mein Herr und Gott", SWV 103, for the Becker Psalter, published first in 1628.